-Student Payroll Positions (SPPs) are administered through the Graduate Dean's Office.
+Student Payroll Positions (SPPs) are administered through the Graduate School.
 Students working in SPPs earn hourly wages but are not eligible for tuition waivers.
 Only graduate students qualify for Student Payroll Positions.
-All SPPs are posted online on the Graduate Assistant page and are identified in job titles as "...SPP-no tuition waiver."
+All SPPs are posted online at the Career, Mentoring, and Professional Development Center's website.
 Appointments are awarded each semester on a competitive basis and without regard to financial need.

-Students may be not: hold two Student Payroll or Graduate Assistantships at one time, nor may a student hold one SPP and one Graduate Assistantship at the same time.
+Students may not hold two Student Payroll Positions at one time.